karthick18/bal_pcap/README.md

 We run it against the bal_pb2 serializer based on the Path/object we are parsing.
 And then dump the packet.

-Right now, it supports BalInit, BalCfg, and Heartbeat.
+Right now, it supports BalInit, BalCfgSet,BalHeartbeat and BalIndications which should make for a good starting line up.

-The packet capture asfvolt16.pcap here was created using my bal_voltha project at: http://github.com/karthick18/bal_voltha and simulating a run of activation with bal edge core.
+The packet capture asfvolt16.pcap here was created using my bal_voltha project at:

+http://github.com/karthick18/bal_voltha
+and simulating a run of activation with bal edge core.